BYU vs. Utah State NCAA Football Odds, Plays and Insights | October 1, 2021

 - Utah State's games this season have gone over the total in two out of four opportunities (50%).

-- Utah State is 3-0 against the spread and 3-0 overall in games when it records more than 19.3 points.
+- When Utah State puts up more than 19.3 points, it is 3-0 against the spread and 3-0 overall.

-- Utah State is 3-1 against the spread and 3-1 overall when the team picks up over 389.8 yards.
+- In games that Utah State churns out over 389.8 yards, the team is 3-1 against the spread and 3-1 overall.

-- This season the Aggies have seven turnovers, one fewer than the Cougars have takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.